Norcore/fictional-employee-db/README.md

 You will also have to set up the MONGO_URI environment variable under Dashboard -> Manage Jenkins -> Credentials menu, since this is being referenced in the Jenkinsfile, but also the backend and frontend.

+In the Jenkinsfile, you will most likely have to edit the URL's in the test stages.
+I used my host machine's local IP due to how the jenkins container and the pet project's containers use 2 separate networks (this is working due to how the host machine's ports are exposed).

 If everything is set up the build, deployment, and db populate stages should all complete without any issues and you should be able to open the webpage at localhost:3000.